 Lantaw is a Visayan word which means to look beyond and that word has been used by a recent superstar restaurant in the same name ‘Lantaw’.
-Lantaw first became a superstar in their first branch located afar from the vicinity of the city, which is in Cordova, Cebu; yet still captivates hundreds of visitors even when the said branch was and is still a little bit hard to access.
+Lantaw first became a superstar in their first branch located in Cordova, Cebu.

 Lantaw is a sister branch of Moon Café, a Mexican style restaurant in Cebu which I also adore so much, and also with Thirsty, a very famous juice/shake stand located everywhere!

-Lantaw has been also a talk of the town with its cozy sea-side ambiance and a setting worth chilling.
+Lantaw has been also a talk of the town with its cozy sea-side ambiance and a place worth chilling.
 Not until their next branch came: Lantaw sa Busay.

 Busay is a barangay (village) in Cebu situated on the mountainous part.
 Busay is known for the cool breeze and city view setting.

 And what could be more perfect than having dinner overlooking the city lights?

 GETTING TO LANTAW SA BUSAY

 Lantaw is famous for a place that is hard to access YET gives you a perfect setting for pigging experience!